 Certain other tenants are subject to net leases which provide that the tenant is responsible for fixed base rent as well as all costs and expenses associated with occupancy.
 Under net leases where all expenses are paid directly by the tenant rather than the landlord, such expenses are not included on the consolidated statements of operations and comprehensive loss.
 Under leases where all expenses are paid by the Company, subject to reimbursement by the tenant, the expenses are included within property operating expenses.
-As of January 1, 2019, the date on which the Company adopted the new leasing standard, reimbursements for common area maintenance are considered non-lease components that are permitted to be combined with rental income.
+Reimbursements for common area maintenance are considered non-lease components that are permitted to be combined with rental income.
 The combined lease component and reimbursements for insurance and taxes are reported as rental income on the consolidated statements of operations and comprehensive loss.

-Rental income related to the Company's operating leases is comprised of the following for the years ended December 31, 2021, 2020 and 2019:
+Rental income related to the Company's operating leases is comprised of the following for the years ended December 31, 2022, 2021 and 2020:

-Year Ended December 31, 20 21 2020 2019 Rental income - fixed payments \$ 95,157 \$ 90,808 \$ 101,689 Rental income - variable payments (a) 23,027 22,646 25,560 Amortization of acquired market leases, net 773 2,073 1,405 Rental income \$ 118,957 \$ 115,527 \$ 128,654
+Year Ended December 31, 2022 2021 2020 Rental income - fixed payments \$ 106,422 \$ 95,157 \$ 90,808 Rental income - variable payments (a) 26,192 23,027 22,646 Amortization of acquired market leases, net 818 773 2,073 Rental income \$ 133,432 \$ 118,957 \$ 115,527